 Instead of being buried, all on-site wastewater tanks and pipes are above ground and readily apparent.
 Any damage to pipes can be found quickly, enabling prevention of soil contamination.

 To prevent soil contamination, or mixing with other chemicals in case of spills from tanks or delivery trucks, chemical handling areas are surrounded by ditches and embankments.

 Waste tanks are designed to provide underground access for inspection from below.
 This enables leak inspection from all sides.

 Kumamoto Technology Center faithfully replenishes the large amounts of abundant local groundwater used in semiconductor production.
 This groundwater recharge program began in 2003 with cooperation from the nonprofit Kumamoto Environmental Network, the Midori Network land improvement organization, and many participating local farmers in Kikuyo and Ozu.
-In fiscal 2018, 2.79 million m³ more water than Kumamoto TEC's yearly water usage (including tap water and groundwater) was recharged.
+In fiscal 2019, approximately 2.46 million m³ water usage was recharged.

 Rice planting and harvesting in Sony partner fields

 To raise environmental awareness, each year Sony employees join in planting and harvesting some fields in the groundwater recharge program.
 Harvested rice is served in the employee cafeteria.